 Today, at online casinos you can play live Blackjack just like in Las Vegas.
 The BJ tables are located in real casinos and in casino studios and use high definition cameras to stream a Blackjack game for mobile, tablet, or computer.
 Your mission is to find a fair 21 table that can offer you a fair payout so you can use a Blackjack basic strategy to learn more about the game and improve your gameplay skills.

-In Las Vegas, especially in casinos located in the Strip Boulevard, there is a sea of Blackjack tables with the sign 6:5.
-This means you will get the worst payout, but the massive amount of tourists don't understand this 6:5 mark on tables and keep throwing their money to the casino.
+In Las Vegas, especially in casinos located on the Strip Boulevard, there is a sea of Blackjack tables with the sign 6:5.
+This means you will get the worst payout, but the massive amount of tourists don't understand this 6:5 mark on tables, and keep throwing their money to the casino.

 All big and famous casinos like Bellagio, Venetian, Caesars Palace, Aria, Cosmopolitan, and others in the same style are doing this.
 We can say they offer Blackjack tables for tourists and hidden Blackjack tables for real players or high rollers.

-For a regular player or tourist to have a better advantage on 21 tables, some casinos in Fremont Street could be the best options.
-For example, El Cortez Hotel Casino in downtown have a $5 single deck, 3:2 game but sure, tourists want to see the leviathans in the Strip Blvd.
+For a regular player or tourist to have a better advantage on 21 tables, some casinos in Fremont Street could be the best option.
+For example, El Cortez Hotel Casino downtown has a $5 single deck, 3:2 game but sure, tourists want to see the leviathans in the Strip Blvd.
 Check the Blackjack tables at El Cortez Hotel Casino:

 $5 minimums – Single Deck BJ